Iseyin: Industry

 Iseyin is the headquarters of Oke-Ogun zone of Oyo state.
-A Sugar Cane Processing Company was established in the city.The primary industry of the area is cotton-based textiles.
-Iseyin is the fourth largest city in Oyo state, after Ibadan, Ogbomoso and arguably Oyo.
+A Sugar Cane Processing Company was established in the town.
+The primary industry of the area is cotton-based textiles.
+Iseyin is the fourth largest built environment in Oyo state, after Ibadan, Ogbomoso and arguably Oyo.
 Iseyin is also known as the home of Aso Òkè.
 Aso Òkè or Òfì is a popular traditional fabric mostly used for ceremonies amongst the Yoruba people of Nigeria.

 Other industries located in Iseyin include: